avinashkz/us-county-crime-visualization/README.md

 ## About the application

-The US County Crime Visualization app is developed as an extension to US Crime Visualization Application I developed earlier.
+The US County Crime Visualization app is developed as an extension to [US Crime Visualization](https://github.com/avinashkz/crime_shiny_app) Application.

 Following are the changes I have made in this version: